varuncraghavendra/ardupilot-wines/README.md

-# ArduPilot Bisection Search Mission
+# ArduPilot based Bisection Algorithm

 A small Python project for flying an ArduPilot-based drone through a search pattern that progressively shrinks the search area using a **bisection-style algorithm**.